pudly/schmopera-hugo/content/articles/like-our-merch-find-out-how-to-win-it.md

 date = "2018-01-30T18:13:00-05:00"
 lastmod = "2018-01-30T18:13:00-05:00"
 publishDate = "2018-01-30T18:13:00-05:00"
-slug = "like-our-merch-find-out-how-to-win-it"
-title = "Like our merch?
+short_description = "It's a way of giving back to the kind folks who support our Patreon campaign; and if you want to win some of our merchandise, or even a ticket to a show with the folks of Schmopera, head over to our Patreon page to find out how to make yourself eligible." slug = "like-our-merch-find-out-how-to-win-it" title = "Like our merch?
 Find out how to win it!"
 +++